AI Agent Factory

 Budgets

 How much agents can spend.
 Token budgets, API call limits, and compute ceilings per task and per agent.
-Without cost controls, a single runaway agent can consume a month of budget in an hour.
+Without cost controls, a single runaway agent can burn a month of budget in an hour.

 Governance